TheTaqiTahmid/my-portfolio/README.md

 # Check the registry
 curl -u user:pass https://$DOCKER_REGISTRY/v2/_catalog

+# Or if using gitea registry
+curl --netrc -X GET https://gitea.yourdomain.com/v2/_catalog
 ```

 # CI/CD

 Run in Gitea Actions within kubernetes cluster

 Current, the project has workflow files for:

 - Build and push the container to the registry
 - Deploy the container to the Kubernetes cluster